brooke006/CPSC2376-LAMBERT/practice/practice11/practice11/design.md

 ## Program Overview

-This is a lightweight system for managing board game lending at a café.
-The goal is to track what games the café has, how many are available, who borrowed what, and when it’s due back.
-Staff should be able to see the full inventory, check out games, and mark them as returned.
-Simple, organized, and easy to use.
+This system is for a board game café that needs an easy way to manage game lending.
+I wanted to design something lightweight that lets you keep track of what games you have, how many are still available, who checked them out, and when they’re due back.
+The goal isn’t to overcomplicate it — just make something simple that works and helps you stay organized without extra steps.

 ---

 ## Nouns and Verbs

-### Nouns (used as classes or attributes)
+### Nouns (things involved in the system)
 - Board Game
 - Customer
 - Loan